DavidVentura/blog/blog/raw/tesseract-translate/POST.md

 First, let's stop using `StaticLayout`, it's not good enough.
 We will need to manually lay the text out.

-A simple way to start, is to measure how many letters from the translated text we can render in each line, then do that.
+A simple way to start, is to measure how many letters from the translated text we can fit in each line with [breakText](https://developer.android.com/reference/android/graphics/Paint#breakText(char[],%20int,%20int,%20float,%20float[])), then draw them in the correct position.

-We can use [breakText](https://developer.android.com/reference/android/graphics/Paint#breakText(char[],%20int,%20int,%20float,%20float[])) to do this.

-Something like
+Something like this

 ```kotlin
 textBlock.lines.forEach { line ->